 WISEST Summer Research Program is now accepting applications for this interactive research program which encourages exceptional grade 11 students to explore careers in science, engineering and technology through a six-week hands-on research experience in a University of Alberta lab.
 For more information, and to download an application form, visit www.wisest.ualberta.ca.
 Deadline is usually in April.

 Forum is an amazing experience to develop your leadership skills, to learn about democracy, how government works and how you can make a difference.
 Come join hundreds of high school students for a week on Parliament Hill.
 Your Forum experience will include sitting in the House of Commons and the Senate, meeting the Speakers of the Houses, Taking on the role of national politicians during simulations such as Question Period, forging new friendships with other young Canadians from across the country while learning about the social, cultural and political issues that shape your country today.
 If you are interested, check the Forum Website at www.forum.ca.
 Some costs are provided by Exchanges Canada.
 See Student Services for details.

 Heritage Youth Research Program

-The Heritage Youth Researcher (HYRS) summer program is accepting applications from exceptional grade 11 science students.
+The Heritage Youth Researcher (HYRS) summer program is offered for grade 11 science students.
 Check the website at www.ahfmr.ab.ca/HYRS/ for more information and to download the application.
 Talk to your science teacher or Counsellors in Student Services for more information.

 Toronto's Youth Summer Programs